telerik/blazor-docs/components/notification/overview.md

 ---
 title: Overview
-page_title: Notification Overview
+page_title: Overview - Notification for Blazor
-description: Overview of the Notification component for Blazor.
+description: Try out the Telerik UI for Blazor Notification and learn more about its features and how to initialize the component and start using it in your application.
 slug: notification-overview
 tags: telerik,blazor,notification,overview
 published: True